 To break it down for you, PLR is an abbreviation for private label rights.
 This allows someone to alter existing content, such as planners or videos, and use it as their own.
 PLR also allows and requires the buyer to take a generic piece of content and customize it, which is when the buyer will own all rights and can use it however you want to.

-PLR is a type of Resell Rights, which is allowing a buyer to resell the product as well as giving rights to a product.
+PLR is a type of Resell Rights, which allows a buyer to resell the product as well as give rights to a product.
 Basically, resell rights let the buyer resell a product without altering it.
 The difference between private label rights and master resell rights is simply that with MRR content, the buyer is unable to change the content and has to sell it, rather than giving it for free.

 With MRR, the buyer can also resell that template again and the chain continues on.

-There are many types of PLR content, with the most common being articles, but it can also include eBooks, courses, videos, audios, etc. Basically it is content that is right between completely custom and borrowed content; it needs the work to edit, but less work than it would to create it from scratch.
+There are many types of PLR content, with the most common being articles, but it can also include eBooks, courses, videos, audio, etc. Basically, it is content that is right between completely custom and borrowed content; it needs the work to edit, but less work than it would to create it from scratch.